 The menu is printed up daily depending on what’s in season so you know you’re eating the freshest of the fresh, like these scallops.

-The appetizer menu stays fairly consistent so anticipate some Crispy Lobster Fingers or Blue Angel Chips to start off with.
+The appetizer menu stays fairly consistent so anticipate some Crispy Lobster Fingers, Blue Angel Chips, or Salt and Peppers Calamari to start off with.

 While not technically in the Panama City Beach restaurants category, I can’t leave out Kilwins at Pier Park.
 Enjoy watching them make fresh fudge while you wait in line (yes, everyone else wants some too) for one of 32 flavors of ice cream.
 It will be worth the wait.